crenta/gloomdoom/README.md

 ## Credits

-Crenta & the GloomDoom group from LSU
+Crenta & the Gloom Doom team from LSU.

 ## License